Time After Time

 Summary: She has died countless times before, and she is not going to let it happen again.

-Abbie Harper dies just before her eighteenth birthday.
-It has happened before, more times than she can remember — and always at the hands of the same man.
-Her dreams are plagued with past lives, cut short.
+before, more times than she can remember — and always at the hands of

 But this latest dream feels different.
 Her past life as Penelope Broadhurst — an English pastor’s daughter in 1806 — keeps bleeding into her present life in ways both sinister and familiar.
 As Penelope meets and falls in love with the dashing Heath Lockwood, so too does Abbie meet the brothers Marcus and Rem Knight.
 One wants to love her; the other to kill her.